tjebbemarchand/browser-technologies-1819/notificatie-team/README.md

 3. If JavaScript is enabled, you get asked if you want to receive notifications.
 If you click on the link, the browser asks you if you want to receive them.
 This is happening if you click on you favorite team.

 4. I cleared all the alt tags on the logo's.
 The alt tags are not necessary because the team name is rendered below the image.
+I kept the alt tags however on the current team scores.
+This is because the neam of the team is not already displayed here.

 5. If JavaScript is disabled, or notifications are not supported, the browser asks you if you want to receive e-mail notifications instead.